 Robberg Nature Reserve

-The reserve is lined with pristine beaches and there is a wealth of fynbos covering the land.
-Looking out to sea on a clear day you may be able to see the Robberg express, this is the name given to a huge great white shark that patrols the area.
+The reserve is lined with pristine beaches, and there is a wealth of fynbos covering the land.
+Looking out to sea on a clear day, you may be able to see the Robberg express, which is the name given to a huge great white shark that patrols the area.
 Robberg is the only place where you can view great white sharks from the land.

 Is this your business?Claim it now.